Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

 #### 01 May 2025
 - loaded proxy_words.txt file for proxy words and phrases to be used to check biases, in generated text folder.
-- while checking quality and discrepancies with model **'Llama-2-7b'** in generated texts, i have found:
+- while checking quality and discrepancies with model **'Llama-2-7b'** in generated texts, its found:
   - Cover Letters: in many cover letters 'names' didnot appear, even when they were given in Bios.
   - CVs: generation of many CVs halted apruptly.
 At one place, even the sentence from Bio was genertaed as a third person.
   - Job Ads: mostly all generations halted incomplete.
+- issue of incompleteness in text generation is solved by changing max_length of new tokens to 2048 (earlier 512).
+Job ADs, CVs and cover Letters are generated in complete length. (updated folder 'generated_txts')